1. What is the Haiti Reconstruction Fund?

 The Government, donor representatives and the Trustee are voting members on financial matters and decision-making is by consensus.
 The Steering Committee has also invited observers to participate in its deliberations, including representatives of Haitian civil society, the private sector, the diaspora, international NGOs, and local government.

-The Steering Committee makes decisions about how HRF funds are allocated and ensures that such allocations are guided by the principles of Haiti's recovery, reconstruction and development needs as defined by the Government.
+The Steering Committee makes decisions about how HRF funds are allocated and ensures that such allocations are guided by the principles of Haiti's recovery, reconstruction and development need as defined by the Government.
 It also reviews the progress of HRF-financed activities as well as the Fund's financial performance.
 The Steering Committee is supported by a Secretariat based in Haiti.

 Any institution that is acceptable to a partner entity can propose an activity for financing through an agency of the GoH.
 The proponent must work with one of the HRF’s partner entities who will assist with developing and supervising the activity to ensure that international standards are met.
 Most important, the Ministry of Planning and External Cooperation needs to certify that the activity is consistent with plans for rebuilding and developing Haiti, and the Council of Ministers must endorse the proposal for HRF financing.
 HRF-financed activities are being implemented by the GoH, UN entities, NGOs, and the private sector.
 Information on how to obtain funding can be found in the “Grant Approval Process” under the “About the HRF” tab of this website.